HuskHoard/HuskHoard/README.md

 dd if=/dev/urandom of=hot_tier/dummy_data.bin bs=1M count=12
 ```
 Wait 10 seconds.
 * Run `ls -ls hot_tier`.
-You will see the file's allocated size drop to near 0 bytes, while its logical size remains intact.
+You will see the file's allocated size drop to 4K bytes, which is the sparse file data, while its logical size remains intact.
 * Run `du -h hot_tier`.
 It has become a Husk.
 * Open the file, and watch the Daemon instantly recall it from `my_archive.img`.